Ruby on Rails extension for Flash Builder 4

 The addCustomer function selected expects an argument of the type SimpleCustomer .
 So Flash Builder 4 will switch to the source view and lets you enter the argument as shown in the image below.

-simpleCustomer is the object which is bound to formSelectedCustomer and so any changes made by the user in formSelectedCustomer control will reflect in the simpleCustomer instance so pass simpleCustomer as an argument to the addCustomer function as shown in the image above.
+Let’s pass the changes made in the Form (id=”formSelectedCustomer”) to the simpleCustomer instance and then pass simpleCustomer as an argument to the addCustomer function as shown in the image above.
 Code in the button click handler function will look as shown below.
 In the code snippet below we are passing the AsyncToken returned by addCustomer function to addCustomerResult, so that addCustomerResult object will dispatch result event when the service call is successful.

 protected function btnAdd_clickHandler(event:MouseEvent):void